A late fall float on the Red Deer River near Dry Island Buffalo Jump Provincial Park

 Shifting the Paradigm

-The layer-on method does offer better value for visitors than traditional products and works great for infrastructure or activity based operators.
+The retail method does offer better value for visitors than traditional products and works great for infrastructure or activity-based operators.
 It allows experience providers to capitalize on trends without changing the core of their operations.
 However, it is a mass tourism approach with the usual pitfalls still present.
 Experiences built this way often focus on novelty and exclusivity to drive sales, requiring constant investments as trends come and go.

 Ask why your ideal guest would be interested in the experience rather than what experience can we stage for them.